Buggy-Virus/buggy-virus.github.io/_posts/2018-11-26-artifact-economy-analysis.markdown

 This equation looks similar to the vanilla expected number of runs per Phantom Draft ticket, but now we have all these weird $$\gamma$$s floating around.
 Intuitively, better the rate you can exchange packs for tickets, the more runs you will get to play.

 The odd part about this equation, is when not exchanging, it was impossible to go infinite, as $$P(3w) + P(4w) + P(5w) < 1$$.
-So for a given win probability, you would always get a real positive number as your expected number of wins.
+So for a given win probability less than 1, you would always get a real positive number as your expected number of runs.

 For the expectation with recyclying, depending on win probability and recycle rate, $$P(3w) + P(4w)(1 + \gamma) + P(5w)(1 + 2\gamma)$$ can be greater than 1.
 If this is the case, the general equation I wrote will equal a negative number, which may be confusing.
 What it's implying is the expectation of one ticket is greater than 1 ticket.
 The only way to reconcile this in the equation is a negative number, but what it is implying is that you are expected to have an infinite number of runs, as each run you end up with an equal or greater number of tickets than you started with.